-As lockdown measures continue to ease, Avon and Somerset Police is encouraging communities to look out for one another and know the signs of abuse.
-With more people out and about in social bubbles and contacting friends and family more frequently, it’s important that we learn to recognise the signs of someone being abused, manipulated and controlled.
+As we start the second national lockdown of the year, Avon and Somerset Police is encouraging communities to look out for one another and know the signs of abuse.
+It’s important that we learn to recognise the signs of someone being abused, manipulated and controlled.

 Domestic abuse can happen to anyone.
 It happens in all types of relationships, regardless of race, ethnic or religious group, class, disability, sexuality, lifestyle, nationality or age.

 It isn’t always easy to immediately recognise the signs that someone is being abused.
 But, if you notice something isn’t quite right with a friend, neighbour, or someone from your community, we urge you to look, listen, ask and ask again.
 Some of the things to look out for could be your friend being texted an inappropriate number of times by their partner when they aren’t together, sudden lack of contact from someone, or over-hearing abusive language from neighbours during an argument.

 We want to remind people that we all have a responsibility to look out for one another, and to recognise the signs of someone being manipulated and abused.
 It can happen to anyone, anywhere, and at any time.

 Domestic abuse can also take many different forms – physical, emotional, psychological, sexual or financial.
 Psychological and emotional abuse is known as coercive control.
 This type of abuse can be difficult to spot but can make victims question their worth, limit their contact with friends and family, and make victims feel they can’t cope alone.